ash020202/batch-sys-assignment/README.md

 # batch-sys-assignment
 Here's your README formatted for GitHub:

-# My Responsive Web Page with Dynamic Content
+# My Responsive Web Page

 ## Introduction
 This project showcases a responsive web page built with HTML, CSS, and JavaScript.
 The page features dynamic content loaded from a JSON file, a dark mode toggle, smooth scrolling, and a mobile-friendly design.
 This project was created using a desktop-first approach.